Hafizah/Revenue-Analysis-using-MySQL-and-Tableau/README.md

 ## Data Analysis using Tableau

 Using Tableau we can visualize the above analysis and better understand the significance of the values shown.
-The trendlines show a negative gradient as the year increases,resulting in lost in revenue.
+The trendlines show a negative gradient as the year increases,resulting in a loss in revenue.

 <p align="center">
   <img width="700" height="350" src="https://github.com/Hafizah/Revenue-Analysis-using-MySQL-and-Tableau/blob/main/Pictures/Revenue%20Plot%20Tableau.jpg">